pedrocmoita/RefoodFCUL/README.md

 # Front end
 <p>The website has a page which everyone can access; there, it's possible to know more about the concept and also the developers.</p>
-<p>Once you signed up (as a volunteer or institution) you can log in, and then you go to the main page.</p>
+<p>Once you signed up (as a volunteer or institution) you can log in, and then you go to the main page.
-<p>In the main page you can set your preferences and uptade them, search for institutions or volunteers and talk to them as well as classify them and reserve the day you want to pick up the donation if you are a volunteer.</p>
+In the main page you can set your preferences and uptade them, search for institutions or volunteers and talk to them as well as classify them and reserve the day you want to pick up the donation if you are a volunteer.</p>
-<p>There's an admin page only available for people that know a specific password and email, the administrators.</p>
+<p>There's an admin page only available for people that know a specific password and email, the administrators.
+This page provides information such as all the info about the users and some statistics.</p>

 # Back end
 We created a SQL data base and used MySql to upload some tables.